Barry Segal, Founder

 Barry started later in life with tennis, and that has been an important part of his activities.
 He describes his tennis as a declining 4.0.
 Soon to be a declining 3.5.

 Tracey Dupree, Executive Director

 Tracey joined the Focus Autism team in 2012, with over 20 years in operations management experience, working for leading healthcare organizations and hospitals.
 Her passion to see improved patient care and better health outcomes aligns with the foundation’s commitment to increase public awareness of the possible contributing factors of autism and chronic illness.

 Tracey contributes her administrative and clinical knowledge toward advancing the foundation’s mission by empowering individuals with information to make educated healthcare decisions for themselves and those under their care.

 Shannon has been with Focus Autism for over a year, contributing both through research and her personal clinical experiences.
-She has workded as a nurse for 22 years and currently still works in the field as a supervisor in a long-term care facility.
+She has worked as a nurse for 22 years and currently works in the field as a supervisor in a long-term care facility.